A couple days ago, The Story Sponge created a Les Mis tag which uses Les Mis songs to connect to novel characters.

 The ones below are my added ones

-“Master of the House” (a character that is funny)– I think the trio in Princess Bride is hilarious: Vizzini, Andre, and Fezzik.
+“Master of the House” (a character that is funny)– I think the trio in Princess Bride is hilarious: Vizzini, Inigo Montoya, and Fezzik.
 I do not know how they are funny- they just are.

 “Heart Full of Love” (a couple that you love)– the first one that comes to mind is Westley and Buttercup from Princess Bride.
 They loved each other before they separated.
 Even when Buttercup was with Prince Humperdinck, her true love was Westley.
 Westley risked everything to rescue Buttercup from Prince Humperdinck and when she was kidnapped by Vizzini, Andre, and Fezzik.
 In the Fire Swamp, when the snow sand got her, he dove in and got her out.
 She was never truly happy unless she was with Westley.
 One of the reasons why these two come to mind first is because it was one of the most recent books I read.